hiteshjoshi/hitesh.io/src/content/blog/why-you-might-not-need-unified.md

 ---

 Unified APIs are getting a lot of attention in the market.
 And they should be, because they manage to solve a problem that was never there.
 Haha..
-You see, unified api companies convinced you that speed is your biggest assets and quality and iterations can go for a toss(or as we say in Hindi, गया टेल लेने)
+You see, unified api companies convinced you that speed is your biggest assets and quality and iterations can go for a toss(or as we say in Hindi, गया तेल लेने)

 In retrospect, unified APIs are like Redux for React.
 Most companies don’t actually need them, but they're still sold on the idea.